rladies/meetupr/README.md

 ## How can you contribute?

-We are looking for new people to join the list of contributors\!
+We are looking for new people to join the list of contributors!
 Please take a look at the open [issues](https://github.com/rladies/meetupr/issues), file a new issue, contribute tests, or improve the documentation.
 We are also looking to